Iswarya-S26/Password-Generator/README.md

 # 🔐 Password Generator

 Generate secure and customizable passwords with ease!
-This **Password Generator** allows you to create strong passwords with your choice of length and character combinations.
+This **Password Generator** allows to create strong passwords with your choice of length and character compination.

 ## 🌟 Features